fonoster/fonoster/README.md

-Project Fonos assembles the components needed to deploy a telephony system.
+This repository assembles various components needed to deploy a telephony system.
 It helps VoIP integrators quickly deploy new networks and include value-added services such as Programmable Voice, Messaging, and Video.

 <table border="0" width="100%" cellpadding="0" cellspacing="0" bgcolor=green>
 <tr border="0">